 16He said, “Come with me and see my zeal for Yahweh.”
 So they had him ride in his chariot.

 17When he came to Samaria, he struck all who remained to Ahab in Samaria until he had destroyed him, according to the word of Yahweh that he spoke to Elijah.

 18Then Jehu gathered all the people together and said to them, “Ahab served Baal a little, but Jehu will serve him much.

-19So now call to me all the prophets of Baal, all of his worshippers and all of his priests.
+19So now call to me all the prophets of Baal, all of his worshipers and all of his priests.
 Let none be absent, for I have a great sacrifice to Baal.
 Whoever is absent, he will not live.”
-But Jehu did it cunningly, intending to destroy the worshippers of Baal.
+But Jehu did it cunningly, intending to destroy the worshipers of Baal.

 20Jehu said, “Sanctify a solemn assembly for Baal!”
 And they proclaimed it.

-22And he said to him who was over the wardrobe, “Bring out robes for all the worshippers of Baal!”
+22And he said to him who was over the wardrobe, “Bring out robes for all the worshipers of Baal!”
 So he brought robes out to them.

 23Jehu went with Jehonadab the son of Rechab into the house of Baal.
-Then he said to the worshippers of Baal, “Search and look that none of the servants of Yahweh are here with you, but only the worshippers of Baal.”
+Then he said to the worshipers of Baal, “Search and look that none of the servants of Yahweh are here with you, but only the worshipers of Baal.”

 25And it came to pass as soon as he had made an end of offering the burnt offering, that Jehu said to the guard and to the captains, “Go in and kill them!
 Let none escape.”
 So they struck them with the mouth of the sword and the guard and the captains cast them out and went to the city of the house of Baal.